ashutoshmjain/shutri/tech-specs.md

 ## 11. Development Plan

-This project will be developed in a series of testable milestones.
-Each milestone builds directly on the previous one, ensuring a logical and verifiable development process that delivers interactive value early.
+This project will be developed in three distinct phases: **Prototype**, **Dev**, and **User**.
+Each phase consists of a series of testable milestones.
+This phased approach allows us to manage quality, gather feedback, and track our primary metric: **Defect Density**.
+Our goal is to reduce defect density by 75% in each successive phase.

+### Phase 1: Prototype

+This phase focuses on building the core functionality of `shutri` and validating the text-based audio editing concept.
+The milestones are designed to create a functional, end-to-end proof of concept.

-### Milestone 1: Project Setup and Core Data Structures
+#### Milestone 1: Project Setup and Core Data Structures

 *   **Goal:** Initialize the Rust project and define the core data structures.
 *   **Tasks:**